System Design Space

 Reverse ETL: Spheradian

-Architectural Conclusions
+Architectural takeaways

 Data Contracts and the observability loop become critical: without them, an increase in the number of teams turns the platform into an unmanageable set of integrations.